nickhs/scuttle6/README.md

       $ ip6tables -A OUTPUT -p ipv6-icmp -m owner --uid-owner 0 -j ACCEPT
       $ ip6tables -A OUTPUT -p ipv6-icmp -m icmp6 --icmpv6-type 129 -j DROP

     The first rule allows ICMP6 traffic from UID zero (root), if you're running your application under a different UID change it accordingly.
     The second rule drops all other outgoing ICMP6 type 129 (Echo Reply) messages from the host.

 * Download the [latest release][latest-release] onto your host.

-* Create a newline delimited file with the IPv6 IP's to return.
+* Create a newline delimited file with the IPv6 IPs to return.
 See [the example in the docs][example-ips].

 * Run the binary